FMMT666/launchpad.py/README.md

 Get it from [here][14] (Novation USB Driver-2.7.dmg).

 As it seems, all newer Launchpads work right out of the box, no driver required.

+### For macOS users

+      As described above, all LED controls that use SysEx messages will not work.
+      This affects the Apple Python, as well as the MacPorts version.
+      Brew untested, but "should" [tm] make no difference.

 ### For Windows users